Posted in category hunting, releases with

 Growing up in suburban metro-Detroit, my family was never interested in the outdoors.
 As a child, most of the interaction I had with wildlife occurred at nature centers or on school field trips.
 But after a few semesters at college I surprised everyone by deciding to study Fisheries & Wildlife Biology.

-Pursuing studies in natural resource management as an undergraduate exposed me to the idea of hunting (or “population control,” “harvesting” and simply “management”).
+idea of hunting (or “population control,” “harvesting” and simply “management”).
 As a student, I was taught that the North American model of wildlife management requires hunting to help keep some species’ populations under control for the benefit of ecosystems as a whole.
 Beyond that, hunting seemed to be most often viewed by my peers as a beloved cultural pastime and hobby...

 Read More